kevgo/run-that-app/README.md

 #### Why not use the package manager of my system to install third-party applications?

-Do it if your and everybody else's package manager installs all needed tools at versions that work for your use cases.
+If it works, then do it.
+If not, use run-that-app.

 #### What if an app does not provide binaries for my platform?

-If the app is not essential, you can provide the `--ignore-unavailable` switch and _run-that-app_ will simply do nothing, including not exiting with an error.
+If the app is not essential, for example because it's just a linter, you can provide the `--ignore-unavailable` switch and _run-that-app_ will simply do nothing.

-#### What if I compile an app that doesn't provide binaries for my platform myself?
+#### What if I compile an app myself?

 Add your version to the PATH and call _run-that-app_ with the `--include-global` switch to make it run your app.
 In this case _run-that-app_ does not guarantee that the app has the correct version.

-#### What about apps that require a dependency like NodeJS or Python?
+#### What about apps is written in NodeJS or Python?

-Use the package manager of those frameworks to run that app!
+Use the tooling of those frameworks to run that app!

+#### What if my app has dependencies?

+Use Docker or WASM.
+Run-that-app is for simple tools that are distributed as standalone executables without dependencies.